Ale-Torres/xarm-galactic-dev/README.md

 # xArm Galactic Docker + Unity
 This repository contains the Docker setup for ROS 2 Galactic and basic Unity integration with the xArm robot.
 All commands and notes are together for quick reference.

-The Dockerfile works with the Galactic driver for the **UF850 xArm model**.
+The Dockerfile was the main focus of the work, and it supports the Galactic driver for the **UF850 xArm model**.

 ## Quickstart
 1. Clone this repo (Docker setup):